edbkei/dissertation/README.md

 * agent_container.py.
 Same as agent.py.
 * faber.py.
 Same as agent.py
 * editcouchdb.sh.
 Used to change stateDatabase to LevelDB (default) or CouchDB (that is based on SQL).
 * start2nodes.sh.
-Start Hyperledger Fabric with 2 nodes (default);
+Start Hyperledger Fabric with 2 nodes (default).
+It is used in performance test.
 * start3nodes.sh.
 Start Hyperledger Fabric with 3 nodes.
 3rd node is mounted with new cryptographic material (private key, certificates).
+It is used in performance test.
 * startaries.sh.
 Start Hyperledger Aries agent Faber.
 * startcaliper.sh.
 Start Hyperledger Fabric performance test.
 * startfabric.sh.
-Same as start2nodes.sh
+Same as start2nodes.sh, but with different wallet.
+It is used before running, startweb.sh.
 * startweb.sh.
 Start AAA Web Service.
 * stop2nodes.sh.
 Stop Hyperledger Fabric that uses 2 nodes.
 * stop3nodes.sh.
 Stop Hyperledger Fabric that uses 3 nodes.